FrancoCastro1990/devfocus/README.md

 - See your level and total XP for each category
 - Monitor progress bars showing advancement to next level
 - Categories display in colorful cards with progress indicators

+### System Tray

+**Minimizing to Tray:**
+- Click **"Minimize to Tray"** button in the main task list view
+- The app will hide from taskbar and remain in system tray
+- Click the tray icon to show/hide the main window

+**Tray Menu Options:**
+- **Show/Hide**: Toggle visibility of the main window
+- **Open Summary**: Quick access to General Summary window
+- **Quit**: Exit the application completely

+**Tray Icon Features:**
+- Left-click the tray icon to quickly show/hide the main window
+- Right-click to access the context menu with all options
+- App continues running in background when minimized to tray

 ### Active Subtask Indicator